Fast, accurate, and system-specific variable-resolution modelling of proteins

+Hence, while all-atom models provide the necessary accuracy at the expenses of substantial computational resources, CG models enable a more efficient and intelligible representation of the system at the cost of losing possibly crucial detail.
+Although several problems in computational biophysics can be tackled with one of these two methods, many open questions remain that necessitate an approach at the interface between chemical accuracy and computational efficiency.
+In this regard, methods have been developed in which molecules described at different resolution are simultaneously simulated within the same setup.
+Examples include the coupling of MARTINI with atomistic force fields \cite{rzepiela2011hybrid, wassenaar2013mixing}; the simulation of atomistic proteins and nucleic acids in multi-resolution solvent with the SWINGER algorithm \cite{zavadlav2018open, zavadlav2018multiscale}; and the simulation of soluble proteins with the PACE force field, which has been developed with the specific aim of coupling united-atom protein models with a coarse-grained solvent representation \cite{han2010pace, han2012further}.
+Pushing the ``resolution mix'' even further, in some applications it might be desirable to couple different levels of detail within the same biomolecule, in order to limit the computationally expensive high-resolution modelling to a subset of protein residues or nucleic acid base-pairs.
 This approach was pioneered by the quantum mechanics/molecular mechanics (QM/MM) methods \cite{QM-MM-2, QM-MM-3, QM-MM-4, cui2021biomolecular, vennelakanti2022harder}, which allow a connection between a small region where {\it ab initio} models are used, and a classical all-atom description in the remainder of the system.
 Along the same lines, several methodologies have been developed to couple atomistic and coarse-grained levels of resolution within the same simulation set-up, and even within the same molecular structure.